max-zhukousky/ACS/README.md

-This repository is for **ACS labs**.
+This repository contains **ACS labs**.

-Each folder contains the execution results of the programs and gives an overview of what was done and how the specific program works.
+You can find the execution results of the programs in each folder.
+'Readme' also gives an overview of what was done and how the specific program works.